 - Children with Special Health Care Needs (American Academy of Pediatrics, American College of Emergency Physicians) - PDF

-- Teaching Your Child How to Use 911 (Nemours Foundation) Available in Spanish
+- Teaching Your Child How to Use 911 (Nemours Foundation) Also in Spanish

 - What Happens in the Emergency Room?
 (Nemours Foundation)

-- What You Need to Know in an Emergency (For Parents) (Nemours Foundation) Available in Spanish
+- What You Need to Know in an Emergency (For Parents) (Nemours Foundation) Also in Spanish

-- When It's Just You in an Emergency (Nemours Foundation) Available in Spanish
+- When It's Just You in an Emergency (Nemours Foundation) Also in Spanish

 - Top 10 Tips for Taking an Elderly Parent to the Emergency Department (American College of Emergency Physicians)